-So does this new graphene stuff really provide a lower rolling resistance?
-Yes! rolling resistance is some 5-6% lower than the older Corsa CX III which already had a low rolling resistance.
-At the very high air pressure of 120 psi, rolling resistance is 12.2 watts and is equal to the Continental GP4000S II, which is one of my favorite tires.
-It keeps up this strong performance at 100 psi.
+So does this new graphene stuff provide a lower rolling resistance?
+Yes!
+Rolling resistance is some 5-6% less than the older Corsa CX III which already had a low rolling resistance.
+At the very high air pressure of 120 psi, rolling resistance is 12.2 watts and is equal to the Continental GP4000S II.
+It is able to keep up this strong performance at 100 psi.
 At lower air pressures, the Corsa G+ gets outperformed slightly by the Conti.

-I think it's safe to say the Corsa G+ is a good improvement upon the older Corsa especially if grip and wear resistance have increased as well.
+I think it's safe to say the Corsa G+ is a decent improvement upon the older Corsa.
 I must add that the Corsa G+ has a maximum inflation pressure of 145 psi which is higher than most other 25 mm road bike tires.
-At this maximum air pressure, rolling resistance will probably be close to 11.8 watts.
-If you ride on very smooth surfaces and want to inflate to really high pressures, the Corsa will do better.
+At this maximum air pressure, rolling resistance probably comes close to 11.8 watts.
+If you ride on very smooth surfaces and want to inflate to higher pressures, the Corsa will do better.

 Puncture Resistance Test Results

 |Puncture Resistance Sidewall||5|

 With a score of 11 points in the puncture resistance tread test, puncture resistance is decent.
 It does score 1 point less than the older CX III, but this is probably the margin of error of the test.
 In the sidewall test, it gets to a score of 5 points which is similar to other tires as well.
 I didn't perform the sidewall test on the older Corsa as that test has been added recently.